janaa-wael/STMicroelectronics-System-Programming-In-Linux/Tasks/Task08_LS_Implementation/README.md

 # Custom `ls` Implementation

-This repository contains a custom implementation of the `ls` command in C. The implementation supports various options similar to the standard `ls` command found in Unix-like operating systems.
+This task contains a custom implementation of the `ls` command in C. The implementation supports various options similar to the standard `ls` command found in Unix-like operating systems.

 ## Features